 Syncope: Clinical syndrome in which transient loss of consciousness is caused by a period of cerebral hypoperfusion, most often the result of an abrupt drop of systemic blood pressure.
-Syncope must be differentiated from other conditions that can have similar presentations such as seizure or stroke.
+Syncope must be differentiated from other conditions that can have similar presentations including seizures, stroke, substance-related causes, and hypoglycemia.
 Major cardiovascular causes of syncope can be divided into reflex syncope, orthostatic hypotension, and cardiac syncope.
 Presyncope is an ensemble of symptoms that may progress to syncope.